jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 Transforming Annotations to a Dictionary
 ----------------------------------------

-In some applications, it might be more convenient to work with dictionaries rather than :class:`~dendropy.dataobject.base.AnnotationSet` objects.
+In some applications, it might be more convenient to work with dictionaries rather than :class:`~dendropy.datamodel.basemodel.AnnotationSet` objects.
-The :meth:`~dendropy.dataobject.base.Annotation.values_as_dict` methods creates a dictionary populated with key-value pairs from the collection.
+The :meth:`~dendropy.datamodel.basemodel.Annotation.values_as_dict` methods creates a dictionary populated with key-value pairs from the collection.
-By default, the keys are the ``name`` attribute of the :class:`~dendropy.dataobject.base.Annotation` object and the values are the ``value`` attribute.
+By default, the keys are the ``name`` attribute of the :class:`~dendropy.datamodel.basemodel.Annotation` object and the values are the ``value`` attribute.
 Thus, the following::

     import dendropy